Guide

 How to Get More Google Reviews for Your Home Service Business (2026)

 In home services, your Google reviews are your storefront.
-Two competitors, same price — the one with 180 reviews at 4.8 beats the one with 12 reviews at 5.0, every time.
-The good news: getting reviews consistently isn’t luck or begging.
-It’s a system.
-Here it is.
+Put two competitors side by side at the same price and the one with 180 reviews at 4.8 beats the one with 12 reviews at 5.0, every time.
+Getting there isn’t luck, and it isn’t begging either.
+It’s a system, and most of it runs without you.

 Ask every customer, ask immediately after the job, make it one tap from a text message, and automate the ask so it never depends on you remembering.
 That's 90% of the game.